bandwith/ShopVacRatTrap/README.md

 - **Complete STEMMA Ecosystem**: Zero-solder assembly with plug-and-play modularity
 - **Integrated Status Display**: 128x64 OLED with comprehensive system monitoring
 - **Enhanced Processing**: ESP32-S3 Feather with 8MB Flash for advanced image processing
-- **Modular Architecture**: All sensors connected via STEMMA QT/JST for easy maintenance
+- **Modular Architecture**: All sensors connected via STEMMA QT/JST for easy maintenance, with ESPHome configuration split into modular packages for improved readability and reusability., with ESPHome configuration split into modular packages for improved readability and reusability., with ESPHome configuration split into modular packages for improved readability and reusability., with ESPHome configuration split into modular packages for improved readability and reusability., with ESPHome configuration split into modular packages for improved readability and reusability., with ESPHome configuration split into modular packages for improved readability and reusability., with ESPHome configuration split into modular packages for improved readability and reusability., with ESPHome configuration split into modular packages for improved readability and reusability.
 - **Professional Controls**: Large arcade button emergency disable with visual feedback
 - **Safety Compliant**: NEC/IEC electrical standards with 15A circuit protection
 - **WiFi Connectivity**: ESPHome integration with Home Assistant automation